Evolvus/dip-mig-tool/README.md

 2) Normal Country Specfic mode

->execute.sh <CountryID>
+>execute.sh "Country ID"

-The first parameter is <<Countryid>>.
+The first parameter is "Country ID".
 It lets you skip the country menu and directly takes you to the container menu for the country id provided.

 3) Get Code mode